How tall/ how old does a child have to be to ride in a balloon?

-If you have purchased a balloon ride in advance, make sure to bring the boarding pass that was sent to you, as well as a photo ID.
-(If, because of time constraints, we were unable to mail out the ride confirmation, simply bring your photo ID, your boarding pass should be held at will call.)
+If you have purchased a balloon ride in advance, make sure to bring the boarding pass that was emailed to you, as well as a photo ID.

-If the balloon ascension is cancelled due to weather you may either reschedule your ride for another ascension during the festival, arrange to fly with a pilot outside of the festival dates OR you can receive a full refund.
+If the balloon ascension is cancelled due to weather you may either reschedule your ride for another ascension during the festival OR you can receive a full refund.
 The decision to cancel a flight is made within minutes of the flight so you will not be able to call ahead to find out if it is cancelled.
 Please note that you must check in at the ride tent at your scheduled time to reschedule your ride or get your refund.
 We will provide you with admission again if you are rescheduled for a different day.
 If for any reason you would like to cancel your reserved flight, you must give the festival 2 weeks notice.

 The two main components of a balloon system are of the envelope, or brightly colored inflatable sphere, and the gondola, or basket.